quicwg/base-drafts/draft-ietf-quic-http.md

 appropriate status code rather than canceling a request it has already begun processing.

 Implementations SHOULD cancel requests by abruptly terminating any directions of a stream that are still open.
-This means resetting the sending parts of streams and aborting reading on receiving parts of streams;
+To do so, an implementation resets the sending parts of streams and aborts reading on the receiving parts of streams; see
-see {{Section 2.4 of QUIC-TRANSPORT}}.
+{{Section 2.4 of QUIC-TRANSPORT}}.

 When the server cancels a request without performing any application processing, the request is considered "rejected."
 The server SHOULD abort its response